How does a VPN work?

 That’s not all.
 Some free VPNs sell your data to third parties over which you have no control.
 Cybercriminals have even set up free VPNs to harvest your information.

-Protect yourself with Norton Secure VPN
+Help protect yourself with Norton VPN

-Norton Secure VPN is an excellent no-log VPN that uses the Open VPN protocol, is faster, more secure, and operates on Windows, Mac, and Android devices.
-Norton Secure VPN also helps block ad-tracking cookies, which helps stop annoying ads and enables faster browsing.
+Norton VPN is an excellent no-log VPN that uses the Open VPN protocol, is faster, more secure, and operates on Windows, Mac, and Android devices.
+Norton VPN also helps block ad-tracking cookies, which helps stop annoying ads and enables faster browsing.

 Editorial note: Our articles provide educational information for you.
 Our offerings may not cover or protect against every type of crime, fraud, or threat we write about.
 Our goal is to increase awareness about Cyber Safety.
 Please review complete Terms during enrollment or setup.
 Remember that no one can prevent all identity theft or cybercrime, and that LifeLock does not monitor all transactions at all businesses.
 The Norton and LifeLock brands are part of Gen Digital Inc.